myAvatar-Development-Community/document-hosting-custom-web-services/README.md

 In order to use any web service that interfaces with myAvatar™, that web service needs to be ***hosted*** at a location that myAvatar™ has access to

-There are two options for hosting MAWS:
+There are two options for hosting a custom web service:

-1. **Have Netsmart host MAWS**<br>
+1. **Have Netsmart host your custom web service**<br>
-If your myAvatar™ environments are hosted by Netsmart, they can also host custom web services, including MAWS.
-If you choose to have Netsmart host MAWS, you can skip this section of the manual, and go straight to [importing MAWS](#importing-maws).
-Please keep in mind that MAWS has not been tested in a Netsmart-hosted environment.
+If your myAvatar™ environments are hosted by Netsmart, they can also host your custom web services.
+If you choose to have Netsmart host your custom web service, you can skip the rest of this document and contact them to set things up.

-2. **Self-host MAWS**<br>
+2. **Self-host your custom web service**<br>
 If you self-host your myAvatar™ environments, or would rather have complete control over your custom web services, you can self-host them.
-This section of the MAWS manual will offer some guidance on how to do that.
+This document will walk you through the process of doing that.

-# Using Microsoft IIS to host MAWS
+# Using Microsoft IIS to host a custom web service

-You can probably host MAWS using many web server/operating systems combinations, but these guidelines will focus on getting MAWS setup on Microsoft IIS.
+You can probably host your custom web service using many web server/operating systems combinations, but these guidelines will focus on getting setup on Microsoft IIS.

-These are the steps that I used - twice! - to host MAWS in our environment, but they are more of a *guideline* than a perfect set of instructions.
+These are the steps that I used - twice! - to host a custom web service in our environment, but they are more of a *guideline* than a perfect set of instructions.
 It's quite possible that I didn't follow best-practices, or maybe I have something setup incorrectly, so please use caution when following these steps.
 And since I (hopefully?) won't have to do this again, this section will probably not be updated.

+### PLEASE NOTE

-This document assumes that you already have a IIS version 10 up and running.
+* This document assumes that you already have a IIS version 10 up and running.

-Please keep in mind that myAvatar™ can only communicate with web services via the HTTPS:// protocol.
+* Keep in mind that myAvatar™ can only communicate with web services via the HTTPS:// protocol.

 ## Creating an Application Pool